meilisearch/meilisearch-digitalocean/scripts/README.md

-# Deploy an out of the box MeiliSearch in DigitalOcean
+# Deploy MeiliSearch through DigitalOcean Marketplace

-### Disclaimer

-The current DigitalOcean image is not yet available in the marketplace.
-This steps are only addressed for MeiliSearch team (for now).

-# Create an out of the box MeiliSearch
+## Create an out of the box MeiliSearch

 ### 1. Create a new droplet